English as a Second Language (ESL) for K-12

 - Pullout Support: Students receive individual or small group instruction that is designed to meet their academic needs.

-- Sheltered Content: Classes, taught by content specialist, are designed specifically for LEP students.
+- Sheltered Content: Classes, taught by ESL and content specialist, are designed specifically for English learners.

 - Monitoring: On a regular basis ESL teacher monitors student progress in the regular classroom